Bulgarian party scuppers idea of broad coalition

 Bulgaria struggles to supply running water and reliable electricity to some of its citizens, two million of whom have left since the 1989 fall of communism.
 Many villages are dying, full of collapsing buildings and populated only by the elderly.

 Options for a new government are limited because of the shunning of GERB.
-A combination of the second largest, the Socialists, and MRF - which represents ethnic Turks who make up a tenth of the 7.3 million population - would be one seat short of a majority, almost complete results show.
+A combination of the second largest, the Socialists, and MRF - which represents ethnic Turks who make up a tenth of the 7.3 million population - would be just short of a majority.
+The only other group in the 240-seat parliament will be Attack.

-The only other group in the 240-seat parliament will be Attack, some of whose members style themselves as Nazis.
+If no group can secure a majority Bulgaria will have new elections - possibly in September - until when an interim government, which has kept debt low in the last three months, will stay in place.

-Socialist leader Sergei Stanishev said he would seek backing for a technocrat administration that could also draw support from protester groups that are not in parliament.
-It would provide a stable government, try to create more jobs and raise salaries, he said.
+Socialist leader Sergei Stanishev said he would not seek a three-party coalition but would still try to form a government.
+Analysts say that would mean gaining informal backing from individual deputies from GERB or Attack.

 DEEPLY UNHAPPY

-With jobless at an eight-year high and an average monthly wage of 400 euros (340.85 pounds), many Bulgarians are deeply unhappy.
-Seven people set themselves on fire during protests against low living standards and graft and discontent may spill over again.
+With jobless at an eight-year high and an average monthly wage of 400 euros (340.51 pounds), many Bulgarians are deeply unhappy.
+Seven people set themselves on fire during protests against low living standards and corruption and discontent may spill over again.

-The political uncertainty should not undermine expected growth of about 1 percent this year but the interim government will not be able to push important health, judicial and education reforms to unlock longer term economic potential.
+The political uncertainty is unlikely to have a significant impact on expected growth of about 1 percent this year but the interim government's limited powers mean it will not be able to push important health, judicial and education reforms to unlock longer term economic potential.

-"Extended talks for forming a government are not so worrisome, as the interim government is not doing a bad job," said Tsvetan Simeonov, head of the Bulgarian Chamber of Commerce and Industry.
-"It will be much worse if we end up with a government that sends us years back."
+GERB leader Boiko Borisov, a former bodyguard, resigned during the protests and though he managed to hang on to core voters, his popularity was also hit by allegations of wiretapping and illegal ballots against party members.

-An unstable government or a broad coalition - that spends time debating ideological issues rather than pushing policies to spur growth - would do little to reassure business, said Georgi Angelov, an economist with Open Society Institute, a thinktank.
+Borisov has made no public comments on election results and did not attend a scheduled news conference after the vote.
+Instead, leaders of smaller parties formed from protesters took to the lectern to criticise GERB and demand more spending.

 (Writing by Sam Cage; Editing by Angus MacSwan)